decasia/digital-cultures-2017/syllabus.md

 There will be **two short papers** in the class, due February 21st and April 4th.
 These papers will ask you to write about a topic of your choosing while using the concepts we have talked about in class.
 I will provide more details on these papers as we move through the course.

 Each student will be assigned randomly to a **research group** in Week 2.
-Each group will be responsible for a number of different tasks, including commenting on each other's papers and scrapbooks, doing a little bit of collaborative research, and giving class presentations on the readings.
-Each group will present 2-3 times during the semester.
+Each group will be responsible for a number of different tasks, including commenting on each other's papers and scrapbooks, and presenting on a collaborative fieldwork assignment in the second half of the course.

-Your **group presentations** should do two things: (1) summarize the main ideas and argument of the readings and (2) ask a few questions about the readings that you think would be interesting to talk about in class.
-The presentations should be short — say 5-10 minutes long.

 Finally, for this course you will be asked to make a **scrapbook** about a digital culture of your choosing.
 Each week, you will be asked to look at your chosen culture through a new lens related to that week’s readings, and at the end of the course, instead of a final exam or paper, you will write brief annotations on each week’s materials.
 As we move from topic to topic, your analysis of your chosen digital culture should become more nuanced and sophisticated.